jnaiman/csci-p-14110_su2020/syllabus.md

 # Class Participation Policy

-Leaders are expected to clearly articulate issues and problems and how analytical tools can help.
+Leaders are expected to clearly detail issues and problems and how analytical tools can help solve these issues.
 The way we foster this in the course is that you must participate in the classroom discussion.
 You are not required to “speak up” during every class session, but you do need to attend and contribute to the class and/or forum discussion over the course.

 Leaders are also expected to foster productive environments for those around them.
 Those in this class come from a variety of backgrounds and comfort levels with the material and programming - it is expected that all students (and instructor!) will remain cognizant of this fact at all times and any demeaning language or behavior will not be tolerated.

+That being said, we are living through a hard and trying time in human history, so it may be hard to give your 100% in class and in assigments.  **This is normal.** The instructors will practice [maximum flexibility](https://medium.com/@annaeveryday/altered-is-the-fashion-of-the-earth-teaching-and-learning-during-a-global-pandemic-to-my-e08bd7e473c3) -- please reach out to us if you have any issues with assignments/reading/homeworks or participating in class.
+We want to work with you so you can do your best!

 # Academic Integrity